telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-search-panel.md

 ## Change the Background Color of the Highlighted Cell

-Through the `HighlightedBackground` property you can modify the background color of the matched `GridViewCell` element when a search is performed.
+Through the `HighlightedBackground` property you can modify the background color of the matched `GridViewCell` element when a search as you type is performed.
 This property is exposed by the GridViewCell class and it is of type `Brush`.

 #### __[XAML] Set the HighlightedBackground property of the GridViewCell__
 {{region gridview-styling-search-panel-1}}